raspberrypilearning/blender-marble/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-True or False: A material can only have one texture?
+True or false?
+A material can only have one texture.

 --- choices ---